 So, here's everything you need to know about the best Rocket League settings for controllers and cameras.

 - Ever fancied going mobile?
 Here's all you need to know about the Rocket League Sideswipe Ranked System.

 Kicking things off, if you're going to get comfortable with Rocket League, you'll want to optimise the best controller settings.
 This will allow you to have the ideal movement sensitivity and deadzones to make your Rocket League gameplay as smooth as possible.

 |Setting||Deadzone Shape||Deadzone||Dodge Deadzone||Aerial Sensitivity||Steering Sensitivity|

-Your aerial and steering sensitivity will tend to match, to ensure that you can be as equally accurate on the ground as you are in the air.
+Your aerial and steering sensitivity will tend to match.
+This ensures that you can be as equally accurate on the ground as you are in the air.

-When it comes to the best Rocket League button layout settings, the main thing you're likely to be changing is the air roll defaults, and then the subsequent domino effect.
+When it comes to the best Rocket League button layout settings, the main thing you're likely to be changing is the air roll default settings.

 |Boost||Jump||Brake / Reverse||Powerslide||

 |Playstation||Circle||X||L2||L1 or R1||Triangle||R2||R1 / L1|